-On two weeks’ notice, Richard led the critically-acclaimed European tour of Arleen Auger and The Classical Band, a New York-based early instrument orchestra.
-Richard conducted two performances of Gustav Mahler’s monumental Symphony No. 3 with the Orchestra Sinfonica della Fondazione “Tito Schipa” di Lecce in Italy, and was invited to return for additional concerts to lead the premiere of Nicola Scardicchio’s “Mosé” and music of Dave Brubeck.
+On two weeks’ notice, Richard led the critically-acclaimed Schleswig-Holstein tour of Arleen Auger and The Classical Band, a New York-based early instrument orchestra.
+Richard conducted two performances of Gustav Mahler’s monumental Symphony No. 3 with the Orchestra Sinfonica della Fondazione “Tito Schipa” di Lecce in Italy, and was invited to return for additional concerts to lead the premiere of Nicola Scardicchio’s Mosé and music of Dave Brubeck.
 He has led residencies at Oberlin College, the University of Kansas at Lawrence and Louisiana State University at Baton Rouge.
-His recent engagements include concerts with the Prince George’s Philharmonic, Orquesta Sinfónica de Bahía Blanca, Orkestra Academic Başkent, Orquestra de Câmara de Cascais e Oeiras and the Orquestra de Camara Eleazar de Carvalho.
+His recent engagements include concerts with the Krakow Philharmonic, Muzička akademija Zagreb, Orquestra de Câmara de Cascais e Oeiras and the Orquestra de Camara Eleazar de Carvalho.

-His students presently hold positions as assistant conductors to the New York Philharmonic, Boston Symphony, Cleveland Orchestra, Boston Philharmonic, Pittsburgh Symphony, Orchestra Radio France and Nashville Symphony, cover conductor to the Saint Louis Symphony and music director of the Arkansas Symphony.
+His students presently hold positions with the New York Philharmonic, Boston Symphony, Cleveland Orchestra, Boston Philharmonic, Krakow Philharmonic, Union Symphony, Virginia Opera, Hot Springs Music Festival, Pittsburgh Symphony, Orchèstre Radio France and the Nashville, Saint Louis, Toulon, and Savannah Symphonies.